 The Dakota City Annual Report is presented at the annual meeting held each year on the 2nd Saturday of November.
 Members of Dakota City are invited to attend this meeting, and have voting rights to elect the Board of Directors.

 Board Meetings are held the second Monday of each month at 7pm in Ahlberg Hall.
-Board meetings are open to the public and any interested volunteers are welcome to attend.
+Board meetings are open to the public and any interested visitors are welcome to attend.

 If interested, please send a resume or letter of interest to Kris Akin, Dakota City Heritage Village, 4008 220th Street West, Farmington, MN 55024 or email to email@example.com